SU-SWS/sulgryphon-nextjs/README.md

 ### Hotfix Workflow

-Use the hotfix workflow only for urgent production bug fixes when there are pending changes in `1.x` that are not ready for deployment.
+Use the hotfix workflow for urgent production bug fixes when there are pending changes in `1.x` that are not ready for deployment.

 #### Steps:

 1\. **Create a Hotfix Branch**

    - Start your branch from `main`.

-   - Name your branch with the `hotfix/` prefix.

 2\. **Complete the Fix**